GameFoundry/B3DFramework/Documentation/Manuals/docs/00_User_Manuals/15_Utilities/03_smartPointers.md

 # Unique pointers
 Unique pointers hold ownership of a dynamically allocated object, and automatically free it when they go out of scope.
 As their name implies they cannot be copied - in other words, only one pointer to that object can exist.
 They are mostly useful for temporary allocations, or for places where object ownership is clearly defined to a single owner.

 In bs::f type're represented with @bs::UPtr, which is just a wrapper for the standard library's *std::unique_ptr*.
-Use @bs::bs_unique_ptr_new to create a unique pointer pointing to a new instance of T, or @bs::bs_unique_ptr to create one from an existing instance.
+Use @bs::B3DMakeUnique to create a unique pointer pointing to a new instance of T, or @bs::B3DMakeUniqueFromExisting to create one from an existing instance.

 ~~~~~~~~~~~~~{.cpp}
 // Helper structure